jidongxiao/CSCI1200-DataStructures/labs/01_getting_started/README.md

   of downloading lab files provided by the instructor at the start of lab, and occasional use of online C++ reference material (e.g., to look up the the details of a particular built-in function or class), you are not allowed to use the internet during lab.
-Disable your wireless connection if necessary to remove the temptation.
-Anyone caught using their cell phones, the internet, or programs not directly relevant to this course will be given an immediate 0 for that lab and asked to leave.*
+Anyone caught using their cell phones, the internet, for activities not relevant to the lab will be given an immediate 0 for that lab and asked to leave.*

 **Today we focus on using the terminal command line and g++ to